MTG/freesound/_docs/api/source/resources.rst

 comments: 		numerical, number of comments
 ======================  ====================================================

-Numeric or integer filters can have a range as a query, looking like this (the "TO" needs to be upper case!)::
+For numeric or integer filters, a range can also be specified using the following syntax (the "TO" needs to be upper case!)::

   filter=fieldname:[start TO end]